nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 * CATEGORY represents the category that user want.
 * If the category doesn't belong to the categories that user have entered before, it will tell the user to switch to another one.
-* The method also will tell user how many categories they have, and also what are these categories, so as to better help them with future obtaining purpose
+* The method also will tell user how many categories they have, and also what are these categories, to better help them with future obtaining purpose

 Example of usage: